gabrielgouv/android-customizable-buttons/README.md

         app:cb_borderRadius="30dp" />
 ```

 You can use `android:enabled="false"` or `app:cb_enabled="false"` to set your button disabled.
-You can check the wiki (soon) for more information about attributes.
+You can check the [**Button Attributes**](https://github.com/GabrielGouv/Android-Customizable-Buttons/wiki/Button-Attributes) for more information about attributes.

 ### Result:
 ![sample](https://i.imgur.com/AgpE30d.gif)